Media Wall Installers in Dulwich (SE21, SE22)

 Media Walls Tip for Dulwich Homeowners

 Dulwich Village (SE21) is a conservation area that triggers extra Listed Building Consent considerations for many of the larger homes.
 Media walls are internal and don't require planning, but if you live in a listed building (several on the Village and around Court Lane), any work that touches original features — including framing over an original Victorian fireplace surround — needs Listed Building Consent.
-We check the property's listing status at the survey and handle the consent application as part of the project if required (typically £200-£400 extra).
+We check the property's listing status at the survey and handle the consent application as part of the project if required.

-Dulwich period homes and design considerations
+Design priorities for Dulwich period homes

-Our Anerley workshop is 10-15 minutes from any Dulwich property.
-The joinery components — slatted oak panels, bespoke shelving, drawer fronts — are pre-built in the workshop where the cuts are cleaner and the spray-paint finish is dust-free, then assembled on site over 1-2 days at the end of the build.
-A typical Dulwich media wall project runs 1-2 weeks.
-Day 1-2 is timber stud framework and first-fix electrics (NICEIC certified).
-Day 3-4 is plasterboard, taping, and skimming.
-Day 5-6 is electric fireplace and TV mount installation plus joinery delivery and on-site assembly.
-Day 7-8 is painting, lighting commissioning, and final cable management.
-Premium cladding (slatted oak, marble-effect porcelain, veneered panels) adds 2-3 days for material acclimatisation.
-Fixed-price contracts cover everything: timber framing, NICEIC-certified electrics, plasterboarding and skimming, fireplace and TV unit supply (you choose the model), bespoke joinery, LED lighting kit and installation, painting, waste removal, and the 2-year build warranty.
-Listed Building Consent applications, Conservation Area design review, and any associated structural calculations are quoted separately at survey time so you see them line-by-line on the quote.
-Building Control sign-off and the NICEIC certificate are delivered as a PDF pack at handover.
-The certificate is the documentary proof of compliance required by mortgage lenders and conveyancing solicitors when you sell.
+A typical Dulwich project runs 1–2 weeks.
+Days 1–2: timber stud framework and first-fix electrics (NICEIC certified).
+Days 3–4: plasterboard, taping, and skimming.
+Days 5–6: fireplace and TV mount installation, joinery delivery and on-site assembly.
+Days 7–8: painting, lighting commissioning, and final cable management.
+Premium cladding — slatted oak, marble-effect porcelain, veneered panels — adds 2–3 days for material acclimatisation.
+Fixed-price contracts cover timber framing, NICEIC-certified electrics, plasterboarding and skimming, fireplace and TV unit supply (you choose the model), bespoke joinery, LED lighting kit and installation, painting, waste removal, and the 2-year build warranty.
+Listed Building Consent applications and any structural calculations are quoted separately at survey so you see them line-by-line.
+The fixed price is confirmed after a free site visit.
+Building Control sign-off and the NICEIC certificate are delivered as a PDF pack at handover — the documentary proof mortgage lenders and conveyancing solicitors need when you sell.

 Media Walls in Dulwich: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”